The following are awards that individuals or groups can receive on an annual basis for their impact on or performance in orienteering.

 The Competitive Award Program’s goals are to recognize and reward outstanding competitive accomplishments by U.S. orienteers at the end of every year.

-- Orienteer of the Year is awarded to the best USA orienteer in 2018, based on results at national and international events.
+- Orienteer of the Year is awarded to the best USA orienteer of the previous year, based on results at national and international events.

-- Junior Orienteer of the Year is awarded to the best USA orienteer no older than 20 in 2018, based on results at national and international events.
+- Junior Orienteer of the Year is awarded to the best USA orienteer no older than 20 in the previous yera, based on results at national and international events.

-- Comet of the Year is awarded to the most improved USA orienteer in 2018, based on results at national and international events.
+- Comet of the Year is awarded to the most improved USA orienteer, based on results at national and international events.

-- Orienteering Team of the Year is awarded to the best USA national or club orienteering team in 2018, based on results at national and international events.
+- Orienteering Team of the Year is awarded to the best USA national or club orienteering team, based on results at national and international events.

 Iain Wilson Awards